Los Angeles Probate Attorney

 However, if you succeed or even if you demonstrate probable cause to contest a will or trust, the no-contest clause most likely would not be enforced.
 On the other hand, if you have been left out of a will or trust, there is nothing for you to lose by contesting it.

-California’s laws governing probate litigation are complicated.
+Los Angeles’ laws governing probate litigation are complicated.
 The knowledge and experience of the attorney representing you if you must contest a will or trust are crucial.

-Our founding attorneys Stewart Albertson and Keith Davidson at Albertson & Davidson LLP are trial lawyers who focus on inheritance litigation.
+Our founding attorneys Stewart Albertson and Keith Davidson at Albertson & Davidson, LLP are trial lawyers who focus on inheritance litigation.
 We stand.
 We fight.
 We win.

-Our law firm has offices in San Francisco, San Diego, Carlsbad, Redwood City, Irvine, and Los Angeles.
-Contact us online or at (855) 928-0542 for a free initial consultation.
+Our law firm has offices in San Francisco, San Diego, Redwood City, Irvine, and Los Angeles.

 Submit a Consultation Request form Today Now